alejandroaperez1994g/movie-db-cli/README.md

 npm install

 ## CONFIGURATION
+npm install commander<br>
-npm install commander
+npm install ora<br>
-npm install ora
+npm install --save node-notifier

 ## APIKEY
 You muest use your API KEY from api.themoviedb.org and put it on the .env file(see .env.example)